frostyyyyyyyyyyyy/wallet-spy/README.md

 Slightly More Entertaining Than Watching Paint Dry...
-And more useful than a golden pengu.
+And definitely more useful than a golden pengu.

 View your Hedera NFT collection: Enter your wallet address and behold your NFTs!
 No more endless searching for your precious digital art.
 We bring your NFTs to you faster than you can say "hash-nft.app"